Build your OWN Quake On LAN

-Download a the minimal Debian image for Raspberry Pi based on Debian Jessie, from here.
+Download a the minimal Debian image for Raspberry Pi, from here.
 Write the image to an SD card in the usual manner.
 For example with Jessie (current version at time of writing):

 dd if=raspbian-jessie-lite.img of=/dev/sdb

 Insert the card into a Raspberry Pi and connect to a monitor and keyboard.
 Don’t forget to connect to your LAN via ethernet too.
-Boot it up and get the IP address from the command line using the ifconfig command (the default login password in “raspberry”.
+Boot it up and get the IP address from the command line using the ifconfig command (the default login password is “raspberry”).

 As root (sudo -i to change user) make sure the following directory exists: /usr/local/games/quake.
 Navigate to that directory using the cd command.